thomasgermain/vaillant-component/README.md

 **This integration is NOT compatible with sensoAPP, only with multiMATIC app.**

+**This integration is NOT likely to be compatible with VR921 (even if you use multiMATIC app).
+You may still have some entities, but not all.**

 ## Installations
 - Through HACS [custom repositories](https://hacs.xyz/docs/faq/custom_repositories/) !
 - Otherwise, download the zip from the latest release and copy `multimatic` folder and put it inside your `custom_components` folder.